goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Debug sslvpn (optional)

-This will provide insight into what happens when you use FortiClient, usually combined with salmd debug.\
+This will provide insight into what happens when you use FortiClient, usually combined with `salmd debug`.
 `diag debug application sslvpn -1`

 ### Debug https daemon (optional)